adil-hussa1n/adil-hussa1n/README.md

 MERN Stack Developer
 ----------------------

-Enthusiastic and detail-oriented Computer Science and Engineering student with a dedicated focus on becoming a proficient MERN stack developer.
-Proficient in front-end technologies such as JavaScript, React.js, and Redux, along with back-end technologies including Node.js and Express.js.
-Skilled in database management with MongoDB, and experienced in crafting robust, scalable web applications.
+Founder of Graffix Innovation, a company specializing in website development, Android applications, UX/UI design, and digital marketing.
+A passionate and detail-oriented MERN stack developer with expertise in front-end technologies like JavaScript, React.js, and Redux, combined with back-end proficiency in Node.js and Express.js.
+Skilled in database management using MongoDB and experienced in designing and delivering dynamic, scalable web applications tailored to client needs.
+Dedicated to driving innovation and creating impactful digital solutions.

 * 🌍  I'm based in Sylhet, Bangladesh
-* 🖥️  See my portfolio at [adilhussa1n.com](http://adilhussa1n.com )
-* ✉️  You can contact me at [cse\_2112020010@lus.ac.bd](mailto:cse_2112020010@lus.ac.bd)
+* ✉️  You can contact me at [hussainadil981@gmail.com](mailto:hussainadil981@gmail.com)
 * 🧠  I'm learning AWS

 <a href="https://www.github.com/adil-hussa1n" target="_blank" rel="noreferrer"><img